Announcement of research funds

 The deadline for applications is 22 August 2017.

 UiO:Nordic is a prioritized interdisciplinary initiative at UiO aimed at promoting new and relevant knowledge on the Nordic region and Nordic perspectives in an international context, partly through a critical focus on concepts and notions of ‘the Nordic model’.
 By analyzing historical conditions and change processes across social and cultural areas and comparing these with other countries and regions, the initiative will foster new knowledge on the sustainability, dilemmas and challenges of Nordic models.
 UiO:Nordic aims to develop new knowledge on the Nordic situation in an international context.

-The projects must be of high scientific quality and originality, and must aim to examine the Nordic countries’ historical conditions, challenges, paradoxes and future opportunities.
+- The projects must be of high scientific quality and originality, and must aim to examine the Nordic countries’ historical conditions, challenges, paradoxes and future opportunities, and/or meetings with global challenges.
 Projects must have a clear link to the concept of the Nordic region and the perspectives implied in UiO:Nordic’s programme notes (pdf).

-A description of the potential for teaching in relation to the initiative must be submitted.
+- A description of the potential for teaching (supervising included) in relation to the initiative must be submitted.

-A description of the opportunities for co-localization at the host unit or participating unit must be submitted.
+- A description of the opportunities for co-localization at the host unit or participating unit must be mentioned

 Other application criteria:

 - The project description must be a maximum of ten pages (maximum 2 pages should address the additional criterias), included an abstract of max.
 300 words.

 - A three-year budget for the period must be submitted, giving a description of the financial contribution by the researcher’s unit in the form of reallocation/new funding from faculties/departments.
 The contribution may also be in the form of wage funds or working capital.
 Office space costs and other indirect costs are additional.
 This also applies to the project participants’ research hours and administrative support.